Your qualification will be a Bachelor of Aerospace Engineering (Honours)

 Aerospace engineers apply scientific and technological theories, concepts and equations to vehicles designed to operate within the earth's atmosphere and in space.

 Activities include the use of wind tunnels for aerodynamic testing, computational modelling for predicting structural behaviour and materials and structural testing.

 But aerospace engineering reaches beyond traditional aerospace applications.
 For example, you might work in automobiles, energy production and conservation, lightweight materials or new manufacturing techniques.

 When you graduate you are likely to work in one of these main areas:

 You might join a large aerospace company or a general manufacturer that contracts to the aerospace industry.
 Or you might work at an airline or a government aerospace laboratory or research centre.

 Formula One teams also employ many aerospace engineers.
 Aerospace engineering might also lead you to a role in management consulting or finance.

-Sheffin Joju, Aerospace Engineering (Hons) and Bachelor of Science
+Bachelor of Aerospace Engineering (Honours) and Bachelor of Science